parryc/thevoid/templates/bookarts/index.md

 ## announcements

-<attn>i will be teaching a class on bradel bindings on september 23rd at [MCBA](https://www.mnbookarts.org/) – sign ups open on 7/29.</attn>
+<attn>i will be teaching a class on bradel bindings on september 30th at [MCBA](https://www.mnbookarts.org/bradel-binding/) – registration closes 9/25 at midnight.</attn>

 <attn>my work on [kyoseishi](kyoseishi), _teach me about kyoseishi so i don't have to research it by myself_ was on display at [Friedli Gallery](https://www.friedliartsgallery.com/exhibitions) – post coming soon!</attn>